• Skip to primary navigation

 I bought and planted a bunch of bulbs last fall!
 Did I plant squill?

 My guess is you planted crocus bulbs.
-They are also small bulbs and they have pretty flowers in the early spring.
+They are also small bulbs with pretty flowers in the early spring.

 I'll control these plants so they won't be invasive.